 This degree is beneficial for those interested in improving the health and wellness of communities.
 Students will learn fundamental skills in data collection and analysis, communication, community assessment, program planning, implementation and evaluation.
 This degree provides foundational knowledge and broad training skills to prepare graduates for entry-level career opportunities in public health or for further study in public health.

 As a Christian university, GCU programs are values-oriented and based on a Christian worldview, so students can develop personal ethics and servant leadership practices that are relevant to public health practice.
 This program empowers students to lead with empathy, kindness, compassion and social justice in order to make the greatest difference in the health of communities.

-Topics Covered in a Public Health Degree
+What You’ll Learn With a Public Health Degree

 - The history and philosophy of public health

 - The structure of the U.S. health system and the regulatory dimensions of health policy